Why is one of Cuba's most rebellious artists still isolated in a government hospital?

 "The show is very similar to those staged on other occasions by other mercenary groups and puppets in the service of the U.S. government," an article stated in the Cuban communist party newspaper Granma about Otero Alcántara days after the protest.
 "The new show, orchestrated from Washington and Miami, is part of plans for subversion against Cuba."

-But Otero Alcántara, an Afro-Cuban millennial from a downtrodden area of Old Havana that tourists rarely venture into, does not fit the traditional image of an anti-Castro militant fighting to return the island to the days before the revolution.
+But Otero Alcántara, an Afro-Cuban millennial who lives in a downtrodden area of Old Havana that tourists rarely venture into, does not fit the traditional image of an anti-Castro militant fighting to return the island to the days before the revolution.
 And he is particularly adept at leveraging the obstacles Cuban officials throw at him as a form of performance art that generates more attention for his movement.

 While his activism, so far, does not appear to be an existential threat to the Cuban government, it has nonetheless proved unnerving to officials.